deepomicslab/plasmid_web/docs/Analysis_explore.md

 <div align=center><img src="/Ana_figures/comparison_modules.png" width="800"></div>

-PhageScope provides an option for users to incorporate the curated phages into genome comparison pipelines.
-Filtering options are available to select the curated sequences for comparison based on specific criteria such as sequence quality, length range, and phage lifestyle.
+PlasmidScope provides an option for users to incorporate the curated plasmids into genome comparison pipelines.
+Filtering options are available to select the curated sequences for comparison based on specific criteria such as sequence quality, length range, and  lifestyle.

 <div align=center><img src="/Ana_figures/comparison_withdb.png" width="800"></div>